Transporting your surfboards in a van: a practical guide

 Conclusion

-Transporting several boards in a van is often a headache.
-Between bulk, fragility and lack of space, you soon find yourself having to make compromises.
-With Newave dismountable boards, the hassle is over: a single compact bag can hold up to 9 different boards, easy to store and ready to surf.
+Transporting multiple surfboards in a van is often a headache.
+Between the bulk, the fragility of the equipment, and the lack of space, you quickly find yourself making compromises.
+With Newave's collapsible surfboards, those hassles are a thing of the past: a single compact bag can hold up to 9 different boards, easy to store and ready to surf.

-It’s the ideal solution for anyone who wants to travel light without giving up the diversity of their quiver.
-No need to choose between comfort and performance: Newave lets you have both.
+It's the ideal solution for anyone who wants to travel light without sacrificing the diversity of their gear quiver.
+No more choosing between comfort and performance: Newave lets you have both.

 85340 Les Sables-d'Olonne